The Best Way to Clean Inside Car Windows

 Step 1: Dry wipe

-Wipe the inside car windows with a dry microfibre cloth, working from top to bottom in an up-and-down motion.
+Wipe the inside of car windows with a dry microfibre cloth, working from top to bottom in an up-and-down motion.
 (Paper towels also work, but microfibre cloths won’t leave pesky fibres behind on the glass.)
 This prep step removes that nearly invisible filmy layer of dirt and dust particles that stem from the plastic, vinyl and rubber inside the car.

 Psst—here’s why car windows have those little black dots.